-The University of Canberra Bachelor of Midwifery produces creative, socially useful and skilled midwives for the future.
+The University of Canberra Discipline of Midwifery produces creative, socially useful and skilled midwives for the future.
 Our graduates, in the spirit of the University vision, contribute to meeting the health needs of women and their families within our region and out into wider Australian and international communities.

-By connected theoretical and practical teaching the Bachelor of Midwifery's particular emphasis is on culturally equipping our graduates to be useful to all childbearing women and babies and their families including those from diverse cultures and races, and in particular, to Aboriginal and Torres Strait Islander Australians.
+By connected theoretical and practical teaching the Discipline of Midwifery's particular emphasis is on culturally equipping our graduates to be useful to all childbearing women and babies and their families including those from diverse cultures and races, and in particular, to Aboriginal and Torres Strait Islander Australians.

 For information on requirements relating to registration of health professionals in Australia or recognition of prior qualification from an overseas institution go to the Australian Health Practitioner Regulation Agency (AHPRA) website .